ssardina-agts/agtcity-sarl-mw/README.md

 A set of classes are provided to support aggregating many percepts (for different players) into an aggregation, as there are much redundancy in the percepts received from the game server.

 ## EXAMPLE AGENTS

 This package comes with two minimal examples

 ### SuperSingleAgent ###

 This is one single SARL agent that manages all the players in the simulation via the Skill provided.
 It does almost nothing, simply sense and print some status information.
+Run it as follows:

+		java -cp target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar io.janusproject.Boot au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent

+or since `io.janusproject.Boot` is the main class of the JAR file, just:

+		java -jar target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.SingleRandomAgent

 ### Demo Scheduler

 This is the demo agent developed by Bob and Keiran to test the infrastructure and based on the Java-based demo that came with the server.

-The system is run by running the **SchedulerAgent** who spawns one **DummyAgent** per player to be connected to the game.
+The system is run by running the **SchedulerAgent** who spawns one **DummyAgent** per player to be connected to the game:

+		java -jar target/sarl-agtcity-mw-1.2.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.agtcity.sarl.mw.agents.scheduler.SchedulerAgent

+and then select the single agent configuration `conf/SingleAgent`, as all agents are controlled centrally.

 **Scheduler** agent reads all percepts from all players, "aggregates" them all (because there is a lot of redundancy in the percepts; all agents receive a lot of the same information, and then emits events for each separate data (e.g., items, locations, etc).
 All communication to the environment/game server is done by this agent.